 If an investor exceeds their buying power limitation, they can receive a margin call from their broker.
 The investor would have five days to meet this margin call, during which their buying power will be restricted to two times their maintenance margin.
 If the investor doesn’t meet the margin call in five days, their trading account can be restricted for 90 days.

 Does the Pattern Day Trader Rule Apply to Cash Accounts?

 However, some platforms may adhere to FINRA rules that govern margin accounts even if they don’t offer margin trading.
-This means that even in a cash account, a $25,000 minimum balance must be kept in order for an investor to do more than four day trades in a five-business-day window.
+This means that a $25,000 minimum balance of cash and other securities must be kept in order for an investor to do more than four day trades in a five-business-day window.

 Investors with cash accounts also need to be careful of free riding violations.
 This is when an investor buys securities and then pays for the purchase by using proceeds from a sale of the same securities.
 Such a practice would be in violation of the Federal Reserve Board’s Regulation T and result in a 90-day trading freeze.

 Pros of Being a Pattern Day Trader

 The pros to being a pattern day trader are somewhat obvious: High-risk trading goes along with the potential for bigger rewards and higher profits.
 Traders also have a short-term time horizon, and aren’t necessarily locking up their resources in longer-term investments, either, which can be a positive for some investors.

 Also, the use of leverage and margin allows them to potentially earn bigger returns while using a smaller amount of capital.